 Announcer — Sets up the broadcast system, becomes familiar with the schedule, announces activities before the start of the meet, and calls events to ready bench during the meet.
 The announcer & starter work in conjunction with one another to set the pace of the meet.
 Home meets only.

 Concessions — Committee is responsible for pre-meet set up and after-meet breakdown of the concession area.
 Working in shifts this committee sells & serves yummy Orca treats at home meets.
 Protection from the sun at home meets is a plus.
+Home meets only.

 Lead(s) will plan and purchase food and drinks ahead of time for the swim meet and will coordinate volunteers for home meets.
 Committee is in charge of picking up coffee in the morning, ordering delivery of breakfast tacos, and any other concession items.
 Proceeds should always be counted together with another member and given to treasurer.
 “Lead” can be co-chaired to split the organizational duties.